Zoids: Fuzors: Other characters

 The third member of the team, Sabre (Fan in the Japanese version) can be considered the most normal of them; although "normal" is a relative term.
 Like the others, she's rather naive and stands out, often stopping to stare at seemingly normal and mundane things like traffic lights and vending machines.
 Like the other members of her team, she is a skilled warrior.
 Sabre pilots a Gravity Saurer.
 Present at the final battle.

 Reception

-Despite the success of the previous two Zoids anime series in the United States the series was eventually cancelled because of low ratings halfway through.
+Despite the success of the previous two Zoids anime series in the United States the series was eventually cancelled halfway through.
 The cancellation of Hasbro's 'New American Release' model line is also believed to have contributed to the removal of Fuzors from the air.
 After Fuzors, Zoids disappeared from the U.S. airwaves.
 However, Fuzors completed its 26-episode run in Australia, and was subsequently shown in Japan.